StBgitname/TicTacToe-v1.0/Readme.md

 - A human player can play against an AI agent.
 - after each game, the AI stores the new Q-Values in a csv-file
 - training of the AI by playing multiple games against an automated opponent
-- automated opponent can be random or advanced (currently using the same Q-values as the learning AI)
+- automated opponent can be random or advanced (using the same Q-values as the learning AI - currently not working properly)

 ## ToDo

 - compare Board states to account for mirrored and rotated states (This would greatly reduce the size of the stored data and lead to more efficient learning)
+- fix advanced AI issue
+- random starting player